 NCS prides itself on maintaining a friendly and nurturing relationship with each student, while fulfilling our goal of providing rich opportunities for intellectual, social, emotional, and spiritual growth.
 To that end, the advisory program at NCS pairs students with faculty advisors whose role it is to encourage and guide each student as she faces both the opportunities and challenges of an NCS education.

-Students are introduced right away to the advisory program whether they enter the school as a Lower, Middle, or Upper School student.
+Students are introduced right away to the advisory program, whether they enter NCS as a Lower, Middle, or Upper School student.
 In the Lower School, homeroom teachers build a sense of community by spending time discussing friendships, working on study skills, and engaging with the Lower School Covenant (RISE; Respect, Integrity, Service, Enjoyment).